navgurukul/newton/samvaad-tech/url.md

-1.what is URL?
+1.What is URL?

-2.what is http?
+2.What is http?

-3.what is ftp?
+3.What is ftp?

-4.what is domain name?
+4.What is domain name?

-.Agar aap ko aur thoda samajhna hai, toh yeh dekhiye
+Agar aap ko aur thoda samajhna hai, toh yeh dekhiye

 **Tips**: